-Poland and Malta: EU capitals of legal harassment of journalists
+Poland and Malta: EU capitals for legal harassment of journalists

 Poland and Malta are the worst places in Europe for legal harassment of journalists, in what NGOs called a "worrying threat to democracy".

-Poland emerged as the 'Slapp' capital of the EU in a study by Case, an NGO coalition, referring to "strategic lawsuits against public participation", out on Wednesday (23 August).
+Poland emerged as the 'Slapp' capital of the EU in a study by Case, an NGO coalition, out on Wednesday (23 August), referring to "strategic lawsuits against public participation".

 Join EUobserver today